 Step 2: Ask for a temporary order

-The court will decide the best option for the time being.
+After an evidentiary hearing, the court will decide the best option for the time being.
 For instance, if you fear that your spouse can harm you or your children, then the court may ask your spouse not to visit you until the divorce is finalized.
 Usually, the temporary order stays valid until the divorce is finalized or the court decides otherwise.

 Step 3: Serve the spouse and await a response